abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Excercise regularly](#excercice-regularly)

-The physically inactive adults between the ages of 25 and 60 experience a gradual decline in both muscle mass and strength [30-31], with a loss rate of 0.5 percent per year [30].
-Once a person reaches the age of 60, the rate of muscle loss doubles to approximately 1 percent per year [30].
-Aerobic exercises, including jogging, swimming, cycling, walking, and dancing, along with stretching exercises, have been shown to reduce anxiety and depression [31-33], as well as boost self-esteem and sleep quality [34-35].
-Whereas anaerobic exercises help increase muscle mass and strength.
-Importantly, all three types of physical activity trigger molecular processes, which lead to the formation of new neurons and increased synaptic plasticity.
+The physically inactive adults between the ages of 25 and 60 experience a gradual decline in both muscle mass and strength <sup>[30-31]</sup>, with a loss rate of 0.5 percent per year <sup>[30]</sup>.
+Once a person reaches the age of 60, the rate of muscle loss doubles to approximately 1 percent per year <sup>[30]</sup>.
+Aerobic exercises, including jogging, swimming, cycling, walking, and dancing, along with stretching exercises, have been shown to reduce anxiety and depression <sup>[31-33]</sup>, as well as boost self-esteem and sleep quality <sup>[34-35]</sup>.
+Whereas anaerobic exercises help increase lean muscle mass and strength [36-37].
+Importantly, all three types of physical activity trigger molecular processes, which lead to the formation of new neurons and increased synaptic plasticity [38-39].

 ## [Prevent blood vessel damage](#prevent-blood-vessel-damage)